borglab/GTDynamics/README.md

     For VS Code / Pylance setup (including `python.analysis.extraPaths`), see `python/README.md`.

+    Important: use a `gtsam` Python package built from the same install/prefix as the GTSAM library linked into GTDynamics.
+Mixing a local GTDynamics build with an unrelated pip/conda `gtsam` wheel can cause runtime aborts.

 4. To run the Python tests, you can simply run:

     ```sh